 Initially located in the salient were Generalleutnant Ferdinand Schaal’s 10th Panzerdivision, SS-Obergruppenführer und General der Waffen-SS Paul Hausser’s SS Division 'Das Reich', Generalleutnant Erich Straube’s 268th Division and Major Dr Hans Marder’s 202nd Sturmgeschützabteilung among other elements, but the first two of these were replaced by Generalleutnant Friedrich Bergmann’s 137th Division, Generalleutnant Curt Gallenkamp’s 78th Division and Generalleutnant Martin Dehmel’s 292nd Division in addition to the 268th Division, for a total of about 70,000 men, some 500 pieces of artillery and the 40 StuG III assault guns of the 202nd Sturmgeschützabteilung, the last three part of General Friedrich Materna’s XX Corps.

 The northern and southern shoulders of the salient’s base were held by Generalleutnant Ernst-Eberhard Hell’s 15th Division and Generalleutnant Eccard Freiherr von Gablenz’s 7th Division respectively.

-Although Generaloberst Heinz Guderian, commander of the 2nd Panzergruppe, had proposed a withdrawal during a meeting with Adolf Hitler and other senior German commanders on the Eastern Front at Novy Borisov on 4 August, this had been rejected.
+The commander of the 2nd Panzergruppe, Guderian had proposed a withdrawal during a meeting with Adolf Hitler and other senior German commanders on the Eastern Front at Novy Borisov on 4 August, but this suggestion had been rejected.